HISPlayer/MetaSpatial-SDK/quickstart-guide.md

 Once the stream is created, you can use the playback control functions provided by the API, such as `libManager.play(0)` or `libManager.pause(0)`.

 All of these functions take the playerIndex as their first parameter.
 If an invalid index is passed, the method will throw an error.

+## 4. Release HISPlayer
+It is important to properly call the `hisPlayerManager.release()` method on the library before closing the application.
+This ensures that all internal resources are properly released.